jillesvangurp/kmp-template/src/jvmTest/kotlin/com/jillesvangurp/jsondsl/readme/intro.md

 My goal with this is to waste less time setting up new projects.
 Kotlin multiplatform can be a bit fiddly/challenging to get going with and there are a lot of things that I want to add to projects.
 This gets me there with minimal fiddling.

 - Gradle wrapper with recent version of gradle & kts dialect
-- [ktfmt](https://github.com/facebook/ktfmt) - Code style is enforced with ktfmt.
-A matching .editorconfig is included.
-The style is Kotlin's [official style](kotlinlang.org/docs/coding-conventions.html).
-Tip, configure your IDE to format on save.
 - [Refresh versions plugin](https://splitties.github.io/refreshVersions/) - Great way to manage dependencies and stay on top of updates.
 - [kotlin4example](https://github.com/jillesvangurp/kotlin4example) integrated to generate the readme and any other documentation you are going to write.
 This is all driven via the tests.
 - Some dependencies for testing (junit, kotest-assertions, etc.) and test setup for junit